 1. Public Interest and Social Justice Law Board Summer Grants, Father Paul Goda and Mary Emery Summer Grants

 These grants support students working in summer public interest positions as volunteers or for low pay.
-With the help of the Santa Clara Jesuit Community, the Law Board funded over $82,500 in 2013 summer grants to students volunteering with public interest and social justice legal organizations.
+Competitive applications describe in detail how proposed work activities will serve the needs of marginalized, subordinated, and underrepresented groups, persons, and or causes in society.
+With the help of the Santa Clara Jesuit Community, the Law Board funded over $90,000 in 2016 summer grants to students volunteering with public interest and social justice legal organizations.
 This year, again with the Community’s help, several grants honor beloved law faculty member Fr.
 Paul Goda and Mary Emery.

-Completed application forms for Summer 2013 grants are due at Noon on March 27, 2014, at the Center for Social Justice and Public Service, Santa Clara University, 3rd Floor Bannan Hall.
+Completed application forms for Summer 2017 grants will be due at Noon on March 16, 2017, at the Center for Social Justice and Public Service, Santa Clara University, 3rd Floor Bannan Hall.

 2. LGBT Legal Issues Summer Grants